testfairy/docs/docs/051_Platforms/51_Titanium.md

 ```

 * Download the [latest release.](https://github.com/testfairy/ti.testfairy/releases/latest/)
+  * Be sure to either download either the Android (com.testfairy.titestfairy-android-2.1.3.zip) or the iOS (com.testfairy.titestfairy-iphone-2.1.3.zip) depending on the platform you're targeting.

 * Add the module to your Titanium Mobiles
   - “Help” -> "Install Mobile Module..."